-The Real Reason Jeans Have Those Tiny Pockets | Reader's Digest
+This Is the Real Reason Jeans Have Those Tiny Pockets

-It’s been called a coin pocket, ticket pocket, and condom pocket, but what was it originally intended for?

-Oleksandr-Rybitskiy/ShutterstockHaven’t you always wondered what that small fifth pocket on your jeans is used for?
-You may have given up on trying to utilize it since it’s too much of a hassle to try and squeeze your fingers into it to fish something out.
-Well, today, it doesn’t really serve a purpose, but back in the day, it did.
+Out of the 20 little things you’ve always wondered about, one of them probably has to do with the small fifth pocket on your jeans.
+By now, you might have given up on trying to use it since it’s too darn small to fit anything you actually need.
+But why is it there in the first place?
+Well, today, it doesn’t really serve a purpose, but it used to in the late 1800s.

 The small pocket is actually called a watch pocket because it was originally intended as a safe place for men to store their pocket watches.
 It dates back to Levi’s first ever pair of jeans, which hit the market in 1879.
-Levi’s were, and still are, quality made jeans.
-Here are other ways you can spot high quality clothes.

 The Levi Strauss blog also pointed out that originally, there were only four pockets on a pair of blue jeans, the watch pocket included.